eerkela/bertrand/docs/source/content/api/extension_func.rst

     To purge a managed argument entirely, use :meth:`ExtensionFunc.remove_arg`.

-Additionally, the values themselves are **thread-local**.
-If the :class:`ExtensionFunc` is referenced from a child thread, a new instance will be dynamically created with arguments and defaults from the main thread.
-This instance can then be modified without affecting the behavior of other threads.
+The values themselves are **thread-local**.
+This means that if the :class:`ExtensionFunc` is referenced from a child thread, a new instance will be dynamically created with arguments and defaults from the main thread.
+That instance can then be modified without affecting the behavior of other threads.

 .. doctest::